The Fourth of July Jamboree

 Celebrate American Independence with Us!

-The Jamboree is Back!
+The Jamboree is back & better than ever!

-Please join us on the East Woodstock Common for our 67th annual Fourth of July Jamboree.
+Please join us on the East Woodstock Common for our 69th annual Fourth of July Jamboree.

 The Jamboree is a much-anticipated community event and the biggest fundraiser for the East Woodstock Congregational Church.